kraln/pymqttsn-broker/README.rst

 who
 ---

-KIWI.KI GmbH is a physical access control as a service provider based in Berlin, Germany.
+Jeff Katz <kraln@kraln.com>, someone with way too much and yet somehow not enough time on their hands.

 why
 ---

-The KIWI backend is written in Python, and so when we decided to introduce a new, standards-based IoT protocol for our devices and infrastructure, and chose MQTT-SN, we wanted our a broker that fit with the rest of our system.
+I was leading tech at a shop where the backend was written in Python, and so when we decided to introduce a new, standards-based IoT protocol for our devices and infrastructure, and chose MQTT-SN, we wanted our a broker that fit with the rest of our system.

 what
 ---